— PROJECT NAME

 Summer – Fall 2019

-Freelancers use it to bill business owners and track their progress on a paid project they're hired to work on (billing and tracking).
+Handshake is an app used by both freelancers and employers (business owners).
+Freelancers use it to bill business owners and track their hours on a paid project.
 Business owners use it to pay freelancers and track their progress (paying and tracking).

 RESEARCH